prasunka/Thunderr/README.md

 An artist and venue booking system written in Flask and rendering templates using the Jinja2 template engine.

-The database used is PostgreSQL and ORM used is Flask-SQLAlchemy.
+The database used is PostgreSQL with ORM provided by Flask-SQLAlchemy.